Searching for the best multi-currency card in Singapore for 2026?

 - Mid-market exchange rates and transparent fees

-- Supports a wider range of currencies than most competitors (40+ currencies)
+- Supports the widest range of currencies (40+)

 Cons: